retohugi/SitecoreExtension-TokenSet/README.md

 # Token Set - a Sitecore Extension

-This extension provides additional standard values tokens for Sitecore Data Templates.
+This extension provides additional standard value tokens for Sitecore Data Templates.
 Read John West's blog post for an [introduction on Standard Value Tokens](http://www.sitecore.net/Community/Technical-Blogs/John-West-Sitecore-Blog/Posts/2012/05/Expand-Standard-Values-Tokens-in-Existing-Items-with-the-Sitecore-ASPNET-CMS.aspx).

 Well, it might be a bit exaggerated to call two extensions a "set", but I'm planning to add some more.
 Have an idea for a cool token?
 Let me know or even better send a pull request. :)